History

 Public Media Network celebrates 40 years of people-powered media in Kalamazoo, MI with an on-air telethon featuring appeals, programs, and comments and interviews with supporters and former staff.

-Public Media Network launches narrative storytelling projects that help people develop and tell non-fiction stories of impact about their experiences, issues that matter to them, and their community.
+Public Media Network launches documentary storytelling programs to help people develop and tell non-fiction stories of impact about their experiences, issues that matter to them, and their community.

 2022

-Help foster an inclusive local media ecosystem that reflects our communities and people's lived experiences with a donation today!
+Focus increases to foster an equitable local media ecosystem that reflects our communities and their lived experiences.